fardeen9983/Ultimate-Dux/Languages/Java/Design-Patterns/Structural/bridge/Readme.md

 ___

 With the code changed for the example at this [commit]() we can easily add new variants of Color class without having to deal with much changes

+## Pitfalls
+1. Increases Complexity
+2. Conceptually difficult to plan
+3. More than just OO
+4. Confusing as to what goes to where

+## Contrast
+As descibed for the contrast in [Adapter]()

+## Summary
+1. Designed for uncertainity
+2. Can be complex
+3. Provides flexibility
+4. More than composition